Vyral/base-template/_posts/2018-12-18-the-secret-to-finding-happiness-this-holiday-season.md

 tags:
   - Real Estate
 excerpt: >-
-  I recently got the change to volunteer for Toys for Tots, and the whole experience reminded me of the key to happiness.
+  I recently got the chance to volunteer for Toys for Tots, and the whole experience reminded me of the key to happiness.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Kevin+Clancy/SOI/2018/Albany+Real+Estate+Agent-+toys+for+tots%252C+happiness.mp4